xuanlong-yu/xuanlong-yu.github.io/_pages/about.md

 <div class="recent-news-window">
   <div class="recent-news-window-title">Recent News</div>
   <div class="recent-news-window-content">
-    <p><code>01/2026</code> VFM-FSOD for training-free few-shot object detection is accepted at ICLR 2026, thanks to all the co-authors!</p>
+    <p><code>01/2026</code> <a href="https://intellindust-ai-lab.github.io/projects/FSOD-VFM">FSOD-VFM</a> for training-free few-shot object detection is accepted at ICLR 2026, thanks to all the co-authors!</p>
-    <p><code>07/2025</code> We took 2nd place in the NTIRE Joint Denoising and Demosaicing Challenge, 2nd place in the SoccerNet Ball Action Spotting Challenge, and received an honorable mention in the CVPR 2025 Foundation Few-shot Object Detection Challenge.</p>
+    <p><code>07/2025</code> We took 2nd place 🥈 in the NTIRE Joint Denoising and Demosaicing Challenge, 2nd place 🥈 in the SoccerNet Ball Action Spotting Challenge, and received an honorable mention in the CVPR 2025 Foundation Few-shot Object Detection Challenge.</p>
-    <p><code>10/2024</code> Building on our CVPR work SURE, we won 1st place in the Open-set Recognition challenge at the Out Of Distribution Generalization in Computer Vision Workshop, ECCV 2024.</p>
+    <p><code>10/2024</code> Building on our CVPR work <a href="https://arxiv.org/abs/2403.00543">SURE</a>, we won 1st place 🏅 in the Open-set Recognition challenge at the Out Of Distribution Generalization in Computer Vision Workshop, ECCV 2024.</p>
     <p><code>06/2024</code> <a href="https://openreview.net/pdf/0c3dd7f321945b783da004896972df7b77421476.pdf">CCNet</a> for human pose calibration is accepted at ICML 2024, thanks to all the co-authors!</p>
     <p><code>03/2024</code> <a href="https://arxiv.org/abs/2403.00543">SURE</a> for robust image classification is accepted at CVPR 2024, thanks to all the co-authors!</p>
     <p><code>12/2023</code> I successfully defended my Ph.D. dissertation "Uncertainty quantification for vision regression tasks" <a href="https://xuanlong-yu.github.io/files/phd_defense.pdf">PDF</a>.
 Thank all the members of the jury, my dear supervisors, colleagues, friends and my parents.</p>